orhonovich/q-squared/README.md

       --cons_memnet_f memnet_consistent_scores.csv \
       --metrics_names 'Q2' 'Q2_no_nli'
 ```
 Each input file should be obtained by running `pipeline/run_pipeline.py` followed by `nli_spans_comparison.py`, as
 explained under Usage.

+The output files will include two plots for each input metric: grounded and ungrounded Precision and Recall vs. various
+thresholds.
+If more than one metric was provided as an input, the output will include two additional plots, comparing
+the grounded and ungrounded Precision-Recall trade-off for all input metrics.
+Other than the plots, the grounded and
+ungrounded Precision and Recall, given a specific threshold, will be printed.

+metrics_names should be one or more space-separated names of the tested metrics.
+For the specific threshold computation, use the `thresholds` flag, which should be one or more space-separated values of
+thresholds, one for each specified metric name selected.
+If thresholds weren't specified, the computation will use a
+threshold of 0.5.

 To compare new metrics to q-squared, add a column containing the new metric's scores for each of the above csv files,
 and add the name of this column to the names passed in the `metrics_names` flag.
 Note that scores should be normalized